 Why Businesses are Moving to the Cloud

 Before looking at why protecting data in the public cloud is important, let’s take a step back and see how the IT infrastructure and data landscape has changed so drastically in the past 5 years or so.
 Businesses today have experienced a data and technology revolution that has fueled the need to move as quickly and efficiently as possible.
-Quick and efficient movement of physical infrastructure when considering on-premises resources are terms that are typically not associated with acquiring, provisioning, and consuming IT infrastructure on-premises.
+Quick and efficient movement of physical infrastructure is not common when obtaining, setting up, and using IT infrastructure on-premises.

-The cloud has changed the paradigm with IT infrastructure since organizations can now effectively treat IT infrastructure as a service that can be consumed, provisioned, and otherwise utilized on-demand.
+Cloud technology has revolutionized IT infrastructure.
+Organizations can now treat IT infrastructure as an on-demand service.
+They can consume, provision, and utilize it as needed.
 The large public cloud vendors today, including Amazon, Microsoft, and Google, all have a multitude of services in their portfolio that businesses can generally find that fit any use case they may have for infrastructure or services.

 Office 365 also provides file storage services in the form of OneDrive for Business.
 OneDrive provides an effective storage location that allows organizations to access files, folders, and data anywhere.
 Microsoft has provided excellent integration from their Office 365 suite to allow accessing storage resources located in OneDrive storage.

 A perfect storm of potential data loss can result when improper tooling is coupled with gross misconceptions of how data is protected once it is stored in the cloud.
-While Microsoft and other vendors have world-class infrastructure and datacenters on top of which the Office 365 ecosystem runs, there are few built-in mechanisms that allow retrieving data in the manner that is needed or that businesses are accustomed to on-premises.
+Microsoft and other vendors have world-class infrastructure and data centers on which Office 365 runs.
+However, there are few built-in mechanisms to retrieve data in the way that businesses are used to on-premises.
 Let’s see why the built-in data recovery mechanisms are just not enough.

 Native Cloud Office 365 Data Protection is Lacking